Olof-E/BT25-traffic-monitoring/README.md

 **Outline of the preprocessing**

-- Crop a smaller part of the whole frame-based video
+- Downscale the frame-based video
 - Cut the video into smaller clips (1min)
-- Get the event file into a streamable format
 - Bin the events into ~10ms frames
 - Generate labels from the normal frames (using [YOLOv11](https://github.com/ultralytics/ultralytics))
 - Transfer the labels using homography